isabellaka/CryptOn/README.md

 ![Image](https://github.com/isabellaka/CryptOn/blob/main/CryptOn-distribution/CryptOn/Logo_original.png?raw=true)

 # CryptOn
 CryptOn is a software for encrypting and decrypting your text files.
-Feel free to download it from Github and report any bugs that you might find as soon as possible.
+Feel free to download it from Github!

 # How to download CryptOn
 Download the "CryptOn-distribution/CryptOn" folder on the program's Github page and open the executable inside of it.